wcm-io/wcm-io-caconfig/extensions/src/site/markdown/context-path-strategies.md

 * **Config path patterns**: Expression to derive the config path from the context path.
 Regex group references like `$1` can be used.
 * **Service Ranking**: Priority of context path strategy

+Detects context paths by matching parent pages against a list of allowed templates for context root.
+All page between min and max level up to a page with a page matching the templates are defined as context paths.

 Example:

 ```
   io.wcm.caconfig.extensions.contextpath.impl.RootTemplateContextPathStrategy-example
     templatePaths=["/apps/app1/templates/homepage"]
+    minLevel=I"1"
     maxLevel=I"4"
     contextPathRegex="^/content(/.+)$"
     configPathPatterns=["/conf$1"]
 ```

-With this configuration all content pages with the template `/apps/app1/templates/homepage` and a maximum absolute parent level of 4 would be detected as contexts.
-For a homepage with path `/content/example/en` the configuration would be stored in `/conf/example/en`.
+If a page with the configured template exists at level 3 (e.g. `/content/tenant/country/en`), the levels 1, 2, 3 would be considered as context paths (e.g. `/content/tenant`, `/content/tenant/country`, `/content/tenant/country/en`).